MonirZaman/MonirZaman.github.io/_posts/2020-11-25-Machine-learning-for-autonomous_vehicle.md

 Autonomous vehicle (AV) heavily utilizes machine learning for various tasks.
 Majority of these tasks are related to its perception.
 The perception module helps the vehicle sees the world.
-Some of the ML area it covers are the following:
+In this tutorial, I will describe how AV utilizes computer vision to build its perception module.

 ## Semantic segmentation
-ML model classifies each pixel in an image into different classes.
+ML model classifies each pixel in an image into a given class in semantic segmentation.
 Each image comes with a mask that is the ground truth or labels of the image.
 In AV, there are additional sensors such as LIDAR, thermal camera, etc. Segmentation task can utilize these multi-modal datasets.

 ![multimodal-segmentation](/images/multimodal-segmentation.png)
 For example, [Kim et al.](http://www.fsr.ethz.ch/papers/FSR_2017_paper_23.pdf) applies two networks to process individual modality and project